 Anne has a BS in Biology from Sweet Briar College and a Master of Public Policy from George Mason University.
 She worked for the US House of Representatives as well as the Virginia General Assembly.
 She also consulted for the Federal government where she specialized in exercise planning and technical policy writing.
 Recently she transitioned to teaching, where she enthusiastically shares her love of science with preschool and elementary aged children.
 In her spare time, Anne enjoys exploring National Parks with her children and attending rocket launches on the east coast.

-Member at Large (IT Director & Webmaster)
+(IT Director & Webmaster)

 Jared studied information technology and has a BS from George Mason University.
 He has spent the last 20 years consulting for government, private and public customers.
 His specialties are systems engineering, data science, and software development.
 Jared has successfully managed his own consulting business since 2012 and frequently shares his data science expertise at professional conferences at the national level.
 In his free time, Jared enjoys building LEGO sets with his kids and amateur mycology.